opnfv/releng-xci/xci/playbooks/roles/create-nodes/README.md

-create-vm-nodes
+create-nodes
 ================

-This role creates the XCI VMs used to deploy scenarios.
-It is a branch from the bifrost role "bifrost-create-vm-nodes":
+This role creates the all nodes required for the XCI deployment.
+In a baremetal deployment, it creates the OPNFV VM and provisions the physical servers.
+In a non-baremetal deployment, it creates the OPNFV VM and the rest of VMs used to deploy scenarios.
+It is based on the bifrost role:

 https://github.com/openstack/bifrost/tree/master/playbooks/roles/bifrost-create-vm-nodes

-It creates the VMs based on the pdf and idf document which describes the characteristics of the VMs or physical servers.
-For more information check the
+It creates the VMs or provisions the physical servers based on the pdf and idf document which describes the characteristics of the VMs or physical servers.
-spec:
+For more information check the spec:

 https://github.com/opnfv/releng-xci/blob/master/docs/specs/infra_manager.rst